ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 ## The Dime in the Juke Box

-So far we have discussed particular kinds of misevaluations that we can call /intensive orientation/:
+So far we have discussed particular kinds of misevaluations that we can call *intensive orientation*:

 1. The unawareness of contexts
 2. The tendency towards automatic reactions